hkaest/dbus-opendtu-DC-load/README.md

 ### SOC is read to to calculate a seasonal SOC min value to deactivate HM feeding to grid via stopping life signal

-The SOC of the battery is read and a floating max value has been added to realize an automatic increase of the generel min SOC in winter when the SOC hub is small and decrease in sommer when SOC hub (max) is bigger.
+The SOC of the battery is read and a floating max value has been added to realize an automatic increase of the generel min SOC in winter when the SOC range is small and decrease in sommer when SOC hub (max) is bigger.

 Get the value for e.g. Max: